pjetervondaniels/git-optimized/README.md

 | l |  git log |
 |	cl |  git clone |

-## Como Usar?
+## How to use?

-- Use o comando no terminal ou no PowerShell: `git config core.editor code` para editar o arquivo de configuração do git com vscode editor,
+- Use the command in the terminal or in PowerShell: `git config core.editor code` to edit the git configuration file with vscode editor,
-- Rodar o comando: `git config --global --edit`,
+- Run the command: `git config --global --edit`,
-- Copie os comandos do repositório e cole para dentro do arquivo.
+- Copy the commands from the repository and paste into the file.